zoi/Raspberry-Pi-Setup-Guide/README.md

 A really opionionated guide how to setup a RPi with Arch Linux including ntp, wi-fi, ssh, ruby, zsh etc.

+Take a look into the wiki for more interesing stuff like finding out your Raspberry Pi version.

 ## 1. Setup the SD card
 ### 1.1.
 Download the image from the website